 WEkEO is one of the 5 Copernicus DIAS (Data and Information Access Services).
 The overarching objective of DIAS is to enhance access to Copernicus data and information for further use in an efficient computing environment implementing the paradigm of “bringing the user to the data”, as one condition for unlocking the potential value of Copernicus for innovation, science, new business, implementation of public policies and economic growth.

-COPERNICUS is progressing with the development of its DIAS whereby CMEMS (led by Mercator Ocean International) and ECMWF work together in the DIAS-WEkEO service for marine and climate domains.
+The Data and Information Access Services (DIAS) WEkEO service for marine and climate domains.
+The DIAS platforms are built to facilitate and standardise access to data.
+Funded by European Commission, the DIAS are five cloud-based platforms providing centralised access to Copernicus data and information, as well as to processing tools.
+All DIAS platforms provide access to Copernicus Sentinel data, as well as to the information products from Copernicus’ six operational services, together with cloud-based tools (open source and/or on a pay-per-use basis).COPERNICUS is progressing with the development of its DIAS whereby CMEMS (led by Mercator Ocean International) and ECMWF work together in the DIAS-WEkEO service for marine and climate domains.
 WEkEO will offer discovery and access services for Sentinel data and forecast & data products from CMEMS and ECMWF, and also cloud computing facilities for analysing satellite images.
 Thanks to a single access point for the entire Copernicus data and information, DIAS allows the users to develop and host their own applications in the cloud, while removing the need to download bulky files from several access points and process them locally.